ogulcansarioglu/AWMCA1/readme.md

 #Future

-Talk to a Virtual Asisstant to learn more about the attraction: I implemented the chatGPT functionality, but it needs to be Prompt Engineer for this special use-case which I didn't have enough time for (or else it will just chat about anything which shouldn't happen, it needs negative prompts to limit itself).
+The user will be able to responsively interact with virtualt assistant.
+I implemented the chatGPT functionality, but it needs to be Prompt Engineer for this special use-case which I didn't have enough time for (or else it will just chat about anything which shouldn't happen, it needs negative prompts to limit itself).
 So for now I just leave at testing mock-up response.

-Find Hotels closer to the Attraction of your choice: I also want to retrieve hotels closers to these locations that one can stay after selecting an attraction, I build some of the back-end for that but I didn't have enough time to enable it in the app.
+Users will be able to find hotels near to attractions of their chaice.
+I also want to retrieve hotels closers to these locations that one can stay after selecting an attraction, I build some of the back-end for that but I didn't have enough time to enable it in the app.